-Department of Education Technical Assistance Note No: T-07-03 (TAN) dated August 30, 2006 recommends the prohibition of student transport in the SUV category of multipurpose passenger vehicles with a wheelbase of 110 inches or less that are required by federal motor vehicle standards to display a rollover warning label.
-Since vehicles change over time, please check the manufacturer's web site or a reliable site, such as edmunds.com to determine the vehicle's wheel base.
-Any SUV category of multipurpose passenger vehicle with a wheel base of 110 inches or less that is required by federal motor vehicle standards to display a rollover warning label is prohibited from transporting students.
-Convertibles or any soft or open top vehicle.
-Jeep-type vehicles (e.g., Wrangler type models, Suzuki Samurai, etc.).
-Motorcycles.
-Motor homes (defined as any vehicle having living facilities).
-Any vehicle that has had its suspension, tires, body, seating, bumpers, etc. altered from its original design specifications.
-Any vehicle that has had any safety device removed, disabled or altered (e.g., airbags, seatbelts/harnesses).
-Any vehicle in an obvious state of disrepair or shows signs of neglect, lack of maintenance, etc.
+Due to the "higher possibility of rollover than other vehicle types", any Sport Utility Vehicle (SUV) category of multipurpose passenger vehicle with a wheel base of 110 inches or less that is required by federal motor vehicle standards to display a rollover warning label, is prohibited from transporting students.
+Ref: 49CFR Chapter V 575.105 Vehicle Rollover

+Please check the manufacturer's web site or a reliable site, such as edmunds.com, to determine the vehicle's wheel base.

+- □ Convertibles or any soft or open top vehicle. - □ Jeep-type vehicles (e.g., Wrangler type models, Suzuki Samurai, etc.). - □ Motorcycles. - □ Motor homes (defined as any vehicle having living facilities). - □ Any vehicle that has had its suspension, tires, body, seating, bumpers, etc., altered from its original design specifications. - Any vehicle that has had any safety device removed, disabled or altered (e.g., airbags, seatbelts/harnesses). - Any vehicle in an obvious state of disrepair or shows signs of neglect, lack of maintenance, etc.